Learning Unmasking Policies for Diffusion Language Models: Learning Unmasking Policies

 \item The \emph{transition} $\vy_{t-1} \sim P(\vy_{t-1} \mid \vy_t, \vu_t; \tau)$ corresponds to standard sampling in dLLMs (cf. \Cref{eq:mdm_sampling}), with the action $\vu_t$ determining which tokens get unmasked: $\gU_t^{\pi} := \{k \in \gM_t \mid u_t^k = 1 \}$.

-\item The \emph{reward} $R(\vy, \vy_t)$ is provided only at the final generation step, which corresponds to the first timestep where all tokens have been unmasked $\hat{T} := \max \{t \in [T] \mid y_t^k \neq M, \forall k \in [L] \}$.
+\item The \emph{reward} $R(\vy, \vy_t)$ is provided only at the final generation step, which corresponds to the first timestep where all tokens have been unmasked $\hat{T} := \max \{t \in [T] \mid y_t^k \neq \mask, \forall k \in [L] \}$.
 To learn useful samplers, the reward should promote both correctness (i.e., the generated answer $\vy_{\hat{T}}$ being `close' to the reference answer $\vy$) and efficiency (i.e., minimizing the number of steps $T - \hat{T}$).
-Note that the reward depends on action $\vu_t$, and therefore on the policy $\pi_\phi$, implicitly through its influence on the generations $\vy_t$ and the number of steps; we omit it from the input arguments to simplify notation.
+Note that the reward depends on action $\vu_t$, and therefore on the policy $\pi_\phi$, implicitly through its influence on the generations $\vy_t$ and the number of steps.
 We defer our concrete choice of the reward function to \Cref{sec:methods_grpo}.

-\end{itemize} With the MDP defined above, finding the optimal sampling becomes a standard reinforcement learning problem of finding a policy $\pi_\phi$ parametrized by $\phi$ that maximizes the expected reward:
+\end{itemize} With the MDP above, finding the optimal sampling becomes a standard RL problem of finding a policy $\pi_\phi$ parametrized by $\phi$ that maximizes the expected reward: